 Put it back in the oven and bake it for another 20 minutes.

 The hardest part of making double chocolate bars is waiting for them to cool off.
-Rest easy, if you want to get some soon after you take it out of the oven, that’s ok, it will just be mushy.
+Rest easy, if you want to get some soon after you take it out of the oven, that’s ok, it will just be much softer.
 The double chocolate bars are not only budget friendly, but rich and delicious.

 - 3/4 cup sugar